 What is the hourly cost to park in a paid parking area?

-• The fee to park in any Norfolk County paid parking area is $4 per hour.
+• The fee in any Norfolk County paid parking zone is $4 per hour.

 Is there a daily fee option available?